websauna/websauna/docs/source/reference/glossary.rst

     state management
         :term:`SQLAlchemy` database session keeps automatically track of objects you have modified.
         `More information <http://docs.sqlalchemy.org/en/latest/orm/session_state_management.html>`__.

+    test fixture
+        The purpose of test fixtures is to provide a fixed baseline upon which tests can reliably and repeatedly execute.
+This pattern is extensively used by :term:`pytest`. `More information <http://pytest.org/latest/fixture.html>`__.

     testing
         Testing is the development face when automated test suite is executed against your application.
 See :ref:`test.ini` configuration reference.
 See :doc:`How to write and run tests <../narrative/testing/writing>`.